alphagov/notifications-node-client/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, the client returns a `TemplatePreview`:
+If the request to the client is successful, the promise resolves with an `object`:

 ```javascript
 {